Koelbel - 402V

 Sarah Zechman is interested in firm communications, financial reporting choices, and managerial incentives.
 Before joining the Leeds School in 2015, she taught at the University of Chicago Booth School of Business and the Wharton School at the University of Pennsylvania.

-Zechman is currently a member of the editorial boards of the Journal of Accounting Research and The Accounting Review.
+Zechman is currently an editor at The Accounting Review and a member of the editorial boards of the Journal of Accounting Research and the Review of Accounting Studies.
 Her research has been cited in various press outlets including the Wall Street Journal, Financial Times, and Bloomberg Businessweek.
-In 2015, she was awarded the Best Paper award in financial accounting for “Executive Overconfidence and the Slippery Slope to Financial Misreporting” and, in 2009, she was awarded the Best Dissertation award in financial accounting for “The Relationship between Voluntary Disclosure and Financial Reporting: Evidence from Synthetic Leases,” both from the American Accounting Association.
+In 2015 and 2020, she was awarded the Best Paper in financial accounting (for “Executive Overconfidence and the Slippery Slope to Financial Misreporting” and “Run EDGAR Run: SEC dissemination in a high-frequency world,” respectively) and in 2009, she was awarded the Best Dissertation in financial accounting (for “The Relationship between Voluntary Disclosure and Financial Reporting: Evidence from Synthetic Leases”), all from the American Accounting Association.